-Kids still have a great amount of love and respect for their grandparents, as they do their parents.
+Kids still have a tremendous amount of love and respect for their grandparents, as they do their parents.
 However, there is also the added element of them not being the ones enforcing the rules daily.
 So when they go to a grandparent for a fresh perspective, it can be incredibly helpful to have them to back the parents up!

 9. It’s better for everyone’s mental health.

 Spending time with their grandkids can also help an older person feel young again.
-When they see their grandchild splashing around in a mud puddle or going to prom, it brings them back to days of their youth.
+When they see their grandchild splashing around in a mud puddle or going to prom, it brings them back to the days of their youth.

 Grandparents add so much value to our lives!
 Many of us grow up and look back at our memories together with fondness.
 If your children have a close relationship with their grandparents, encourage them to make a sweet homemade gift for them this month.
-And if you’re lucky enough to have grandparents that are still around, give them a call!
+And if you’re lucky enough to have grandparents still around, give them a call!
 I’ll bet they would love to hear from you.